 Stay Safe

-- Wear repellent and when possible wear long-sleeved shirts and pants.
+- Wear repellent and when possible long-sleeve shirts and pants.
 Tuck your shirt into your pants and your pants into your socks.
 Don’t worry, all the cool kids are doing it.

 - Ticks usually take a few hours or more (ick!) to find their feeding location.
-So check yourself before you wreck yourself.
-Search your entire body but especially armpits, backs of knees, waist, belly button, between the legs, around the scalp, and ears.
+So check your entire body but especially armpits, backs of knees, waist, belly button, between the legs, around the scalp, and ears.